The average grocery store carries 50,000 items. If you are shopping for sustainable foods the choices can be bewildering.

 Moist, satisfying and SOOOOO good, a perfect addition to a smoothie for breakfast.
 High in soluble fiber, the kind that is known to lower blood cholesterol.
 Soluble fiber also promotes healthy digestion, acting as a prebiotic.

 Lentils require no soaking and cook quickly in comparison to other legumes.
-They are a staple in my pantry because they are versatile and flavorful, high in protein, and a great source for soluble fiber.
+They are a staple in my pantry because they are versatile and flavorful, high in protein, and a great source of soluble fiber.
 Soluble fiber assists healthy digestion and lowers blood cholesterol.

 Tempeh is a super healthy food!
 It has been a staple in Indonesia for several hundred years.
 A cultured food, like yogurt, tempeh is made from fermented soybeans.
 As with yogurt, tempeh can benefit gastrointestinal health.
 Tempeh’s protein content rivals meat and other animal proteins.